Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: : Learning-accelerated TE

-In light of the graph structure of a WAN topology, \sysname leverages graph neural networks (GNNs) for feature extraction.
-GNNs are a family of neural networks invented to capture graph-structured data~\cite{gentle-gnns}.
-They have found applications in domains such as network planning~\cite{zhu2021network}, social network~\cite{fan2019graph, mohamed2020social}, and traffic prediction~\cite{lange2020traffic}.
+In light of the graph-based structure of WAN topologies, \sysname leverages graph neural networks (GNNs) for feature learning.
+GNNs are a family of neural networks designed to handle graph-structured data~\cite{gentle-gnns} and have found applications in various domains, including network planning~\cite{zhu2021network}, social network~\cite{fan2019graph, mohamed2020social}, and traffic prediction~\cite{lange2020traffic}.

-A GNN stores information in graph attributes, commonly in nodes, using a vector representation called the ``embedding.''
-The information is exchanged on the GNN through ``pooling''~\cite{message-passing}: Each node gathers the embeddings from adjacent nodes, performs a transformation (e.g., a fully-connected neural network) on the aggregated embeddings, and updates its own embedding with the result.
-GNNs are intrinsically distributed and parallelizable as the pooling is performed simultaneously on every node in each GNN layer.
-Multiple GNN layers can be stacked together to progressively disseminate information multiple hops away.
-Additionally, GNNs are parameter efficient because each layer shares and learns the same transformation function for pooling.
-Meanwhile, the transformation works in a relatively low-dimensional space (the embedding space) and does not scale in proportion with the input graph size.
+GNNs typically store information in graph attributes, commonly in nodes, using a compact vector representation known as \textit{embeddings}~\cite{hamilton2017representation}.
+To preserve graph connectivity in the embeddings, neighboring nodes in the GNN exchange information through ``message passing''~\cite{message-passing}: Each node collects the embeddings from adjacent nodes, transforms the aggregated embeddings using a learned transformation function (e.g., encoded in a fully-connected neural network), and updates its own embedding with the result.
+GNNs are intrinsically parallel as message passing occurs simultaneously across nodes.
+Applying message passing once constitutes one GNN layer, and stacking multiple GNN layers allows information to be disseminated multiple hops away.
+It is noteworthy that GNNs are parameter efficient because each layer shares the same transformation function that operates in the low-dimensional embedding space, which does not grow in proportion to the input graph size.

-Nevertheless, the focal point of TE is the allocation of \textit{flows}, with each flow traversing a chain of network links (\textit{edges}) on a \textit{precomputed path} (for a demand).
-TE is also concerned about the interference between flows as they contend for link capacities.
-Hence, we put a spotlight on flows and explicitly represent flow-centered entities---edges and paths---as the nodes of our TE-specific GNN, which we call the \textit{FlowGNN}.
+Despite the strengths of GNNs, the primary focus of TE is the assignment of \textit{flows}, in which each flow originating from a demand follows a predefined \textit{path} along a chain of network links (\textit{edges}).
+TE is concerned with the interference between flows as they compete for link capacities.
+Hence, we put a spotlight on flows and explicitly represent flow-related entities---edges and paths---as the nodes in our TE-specific GNN, which we call \textit{FlowGNN}.